Pros

 Possible credit limit increase after six months

-If you pay your monthly bills on time for the first six months that you have the Slate Edge card and make at least $500 in purchases during that period, you might get a credit limit increase.
+If you pay your monthly bills on time for the first six months that you have the Chase Edge card and make at least $500 in purchases during that period, you might get a credit limit increase.
 Chase only promises a review of your limit, though.
 There’s no guarantee they’ll increase it.

-Chase Slate Edge℠ vs. Popular Competitors
+Chase Slate® Credit Card vs. Popular Competitors

-Transfer Intro APR | 0% for 18 months Transfer Fee: Either $5 or 3% of the amount of each transfer, whichever is greater in the first 60 days (5%, min $5 after) | 0% for 18 billing cycles Transfer Fee: 3% (min $5) | 0% for 18 months Transfer Fee: 3% intro fee ($5 min) for each transfer in first 4 months, after that 5% ($5 min) for each transfer |
+transfer intro apr0% for 21 months Transfer Fee: Either $5 or 5% of the amount of each transfer, whichever is greater | transfer intro apr0% for 18 months Transfer Fee: 3% intro fee ($5 min) for each transfer in first 4 months, after that 5% ($5 min) for each transfer |

-Chase Slate Edge℠ Review Methodology
+Chase Slate® Credit Card Review Methodology

 To learn more about how WalletHub rates credit card offers, check out our full credit card review methodology.